 Our team designed a Pill Pack Packing Machine which consists of two major stations: the Case Erecting Station and the Case Packing Station.

-The Case Erecting Station is a freestanding machine consisting of a flat box magazine and a Fanuc collaborative robot (with associated robot controller).
-The robot can automatically erect the customer’s cases at a rate of (4) boxes per minute, and feed them into the Case Packing Station.
+The Case Erecting Station is a freestanding machine consisting of a flat box magazine and a Fanuc collaborative robot with an associated robot controller.
+The robot can automatically erect the customer’s cases at a rate of four boxes per minute, and feed them into the Case Packing Station.

-The Case Packing Station receives cases from the Case Erecting Station, as well as the customer’s product from upstream processes (customer-provided.)
-The Case Packing Station contains a case (box) conveyor, a product conveyor, case packing robots, power and control enclosures, the packing robots and associated controllers, and the operator interface terminal.
-The Fanuc M2 Vision System robots can pack (240) pieces per minute.
+The Case Packing Station receives cases from the Case Erecting Station, as well as the customer’s product from upstream processes.
+The Case Packing Station contains a case/box conveyor, a product conveyor, case packing robots, power and control enclosures, the packing robots and associated controllers, and the operator interface terminal.
+The Fanuc M2 Vision System robots can pack 240 pieces per minute.

 Impact to the Customer